 While the first two paragraphs of this article provide for the safeguard of the special status under national law of churches and religious associations or communities, as well as of philosophical and non-confessional organisations enjoying a comparable status, Paragraph 3 calls on EU institutions to maintain an open, transparent and regular dialogue with these churches and organisations.

-President Martin Schulz assigned Vice-President Antonio Tajani the responsibility for implementing Article 17 dialogue in July 2014 at the beginning of the 8th legislature.
+After being elected President in January 2017, Antonio Tajani assigned Vice-President Mairead McGuinness responsibility for implementing Article 17 dialogue.
 The Vice-President is assisted in this task by the secretariat of the Bureau and other relevant services of Parliament.
 Parliament hosts several high-level conferences each year, open to all dialogue partners, on topical and relevant themes connected with ongoing parliamentary work and debate.

 "The European Parliament’s dialogue with churches and philosophical organisations is a very important element in keeping Parliament close to the citizens who elected us.
 So it is a great honour to have been put in charge of this dialogue by Parliament’s President Antonio Tajani.

 If the European project is to retain the support of citizens, it must remain grounded in reality.
 Churches and faith groups are very much part of that everyday reality, part of the fabric of our communities across the cities, towns, villages and countryside of our 28 Member States.